The Data Compliance Laws You Need to Know About

 According to the CDC, to be compliant, you must:

-Basically, make sure the computer you use to check in patients, verify their prescription or recommendation, and catalog their purchases is secure.
+Basically, make sure the computer you use to check in patients, verify their prescriptions or recommendations, and catalog their purchases is secure.
 Install anti-virus software and run regular checks on your system to mitigate the chance of a data breach.
-Anything that has personal identifying info should only be accessible to personnel trained in HIPAA.
+Anything with personally identifiable information should only be accessible to HIPAA-trained personnel.
 Teach staff to close out of windows immediately so no one encounters data they shouldn’t have access to.

 You can certainly talk about medical conditions in your blogs and newsletters and even highlight patient stories.
 Just don’t share personally identifiable information unless a patient has given you permission to do so (even then, an alias is a good idea).